mm-zzg/vchub-en-v50/docs/management-platform/security/user-group.md

 | Description       | Optional field for describing the user group.                               |
 | Users             | Assign users to this user group.
 A user can belong to multiple user groups. |

-3. Once all settings are completed, click the "OK" button to complete the creation.
+3.Once all settings are completed, click the "OK" button to complete the creation.

 #### Search